Phone & Broadband Protection

 Have your voice heard on AB 470, a bill that would allow AT&T to discontinue its obligation to provide landline phone services, potentially leaving many, especially in rural areas and older adults, without reliable phone service.

-• Support AB 1303 – Advances to the Second House
+Support AB 1303 — Passed by the Governor

 Clarifies LifeLine Eligibility Based on Income & Data Privacy